-The Master’s programme in European Governance explores pressing concerns facing Europe today:
+The Master’s program in European Governance explores pressing concerns facing Europe today:

-- How can we make the transition to a green economy and sustainable forms of energy?
+- How can Europe make the transition to a green economy and sustainable forms of energy?

 - Will reforms to welfare states foster economic growth, and if so, how do we approach these reforms?

 - What are the emerging patterns of intelligence sharing and law enforcement within the context of European cross-border policing?

 - Are European countries becoming more similar and homogeneous because of the EU?

 - Does the EU unify us as equals or undermine democracy?

 These are amongst the most important questions facing Europe today.
 Each issue involves activities at the local, national and European level, and each requires insight into the fields of economics, law and public administration.
 The interdisciplinary Master’s program in European Governance will equip you with the knowledge and skills to answer these questions and to formulate appropriate responses to the challenges they pose.
 Our program prepares you to deal with and work within the framework of European governance – both in Brussels and at home.